-- 1. Purpose General Leave may be used for any purpose, including vacation, sick leave, and personal leave. - 2.
-Anniversary Date For the purpose of computing General Leave, an employee's anniversary date shall be the most recent date on which they commenced full-time City employment, unless otherwise provided in writing by agreement between the City and the employee upon initial hire or re-hire. - 3.
-Accrual Employees shall accrue General Leave at their appropriate assigned work schedule rate, either forty (40) hour or (30) hour workweek for Ocean Lifeguard Specialist.
+- 1. Purpose General leave may be used for any purpose, including vacation, sick leave, and personal leave. - 2.
+Anniversary Date For the purpose of computing General Leave, an employee's anniversary date shall be the most recent date on which they commenced full-time employment, unless otherwise provided in writing by agreement between the City and the employee upon initial hire or re-hire. - 3.
+Accrual Employees shall accrue General Leave at their appropriate assigned work schedule rate.